 Individually, tobacco and alcohol cause thousands of cancer diagnoses in Australia each year.
 But what many aren’t aware of is that for some cancers, the combined effect of alcohol and tobacco is even greater than the sum of their individual effects.

-The risk of developing mouth and throat cancers has been found to be up to seven times greater for people who use tobacco and up to six times greater for those who use alcohol, compared to those who don’t use either.
+In fact, the risk of developing mouth and throat cancers has been found to be up to seven times greater for people who use tobacco and up to six times greater for those who use alcohol, compared to those who don’t use either.
 While for heavy users of both alcohol and tobacco, this risk increases to up to 35 times greater.

 This increased risk is because alcohol can enhance the toxic effects of cigarette smoke on some tissues, especially those in the upper respiratory tract.